RedBulletTooling/KEYVILBOARD/Wi-Fi version/README.md

 ## Updating the KEYVILBOARD Wi-Fi

 Updating the KEYVILBOARD Wi-Fi is actually quite easy.
+You need to update the KEYVILBOARD itself and the ESP8266 chip.

+For the KEYVILBOARD itself you'll need to download the keyvilboard.ino inside the keyvilboard folder in this folder.
+Plug your KEYVILBOARD in and select the Arduino Leonardo COM port via the Arduino IDE.
+Also make sure to select the Arduino Leonarde board.
+Nothing more is needed, you can just upload it once that is configured.

-Just go to the webinterface, click on info in the menu and click on the file button to select a new bin file which you then need to upload.
+For the ESP8266 chip; just go to the webinterface, click on info in the menu and click on the file button to select a new bin file which you then need to upload.
 If everything was uploaded successfully then you should a blank page with OK.

 You can find the most recent .bin file for your ESP8266 chip in the esp8266_chip/keyvilboard_wifi folder.